 — Dr. Thomas Marcellino, of Mt.
 Oread Family Practice

-Due to a national shortage, we don't have yellow fever vaccine and we don't expect to have it until mid-2018 or later.
+Due to a national shortage, we don't currently have yellow fever vaccine.
 Clients should contact Passport Health (1-877-358-8648) in Overland Park if they need the vaccine.
 For more information, click on this Centers for Disease Control and Prevention website.